 Favorite New Orleans’ Seafood Restaurant joins Garden District

 New Orleans−Nov.
-8, 2017−Deanie’s Seafood Restaurant will bring classic New Orleans fare to the Lower Garden District when the family-owned restaurant opens its third location at the end of 2017.
+8, 2017−Deanie’s Seafood Restaurant will bring classic New Orleans fare to the Lower Garden District when the family-owned restaurant opens its third location in spring 2018.
 Deanie’s on Magazine will be located at 2200 Magazine St., a corner building at Jackson Avenue.
 The two-story building features a spacious wrap-around balcony for outdoor dining with a nice view of Uptown and the New Orleans skyline.
 The restaurant seats approximately 200 guests.

 The new 6,000-square-foot restaurant will feature many of Deanie’s standard dishes including fried seafood, po-boys, seasonal boiled seafood like boiled crawfish, shrimp and Louisiana blue crab, Crawfish Étouffée, New Orleans Barbeque Shrimp and seafood salads.
-Deanie’s on Magazine also will offer an oyster bar dedicated to raw and chargrilled Louisiana oysters and new items such as New Orleans Barbeque Shrimp tacos and catfish sliders.
+Deanie’s on Magazine also will offer an oyster bar dedicated to raw and chargrilled Louisiana oysters.

 The Uptown neighborhood is home to many young families, college students and professionals, and a large number of independent shops and restaurants.